Percutaneous Nephrostomy

 -

-A needle will be inserted into your body and guided to your kidney.
-An imaging method that uses X-ray images (fluoroscopy) will be used to help guide the needle to your kidney.
+A needle will be inserted through your back and guided to your kidney.
+An imaging method will be used to help guide the needle.
+It uses X-ray images (fluoroscopy).

 -

 A dye will be injected through the needle.
-Then, X-ray images that highlight your kidney will be taken.
+X-ray images will be taken of your kidney.

 -

-A wire will then be passed through the needle.
-A tool to widen the path (dilator) for the nephrostomy tube will be inserted and removed.
-Then the nephrostomy tube will be inserted over the wire and into your kidney.
+A wire will be passed through the needle.
+A tool called a dilator will be used to widen the path for the nephrostomy tube.
+The tube will be inserted over the wire and into your kidney.

 -

-Next, the wire will be removed, but the nephrostomy tube will be left in your kidney.
+The wire will be removed.
+The tube will be left in your kidney.
 The tube may be secured to your skin with stitches (sutures).

 -

-A bandage (dressing) will be placed on the nephrostomy tube site.
+A bandage (dressing) will be placed on the tube site.

 -

-A drainage bag will be attached to the nephrostomy tube.
-Urine will be able to drain from your kidney to this drainage bag outside of your body.
+A drainage bag will be attached to the tube.
+Urine will drain from your kidney to this bag outside your body.

 The procedure may vary among health care providers and hospitals.